codeholic-vartik/jio20Session/docs/DEPLOYMENT_PM2.md

 1. Checks out the repository.
 2. Installs dependencies with `npm ci`.
 3. Runs `npm run lint` and `npm run build`.
-4. Connects over SSH and executes `scripts/remote-deploy.sh` on the server.
+4. Connects over SSH and runs the deploy commands inline:
+   - Optionally bootstraps the repository on the server using `REPO_URL` if the folder does not exist.
+   - Fetches the latest commit for the branch that triggered the workflow.

-The remote script fetches the latest code, installs production dependencies, rebuilds the project, and either reloads or starts the PM2 process.
+   - Installs production dependencies, builds the application, and reloads or starts the PM2 process.
+   - Starts the process with `pm2 start npm --name <PM2_APP_NAME> -- run start` if it is not already running, otherwise restarts the existing process.